 Test Kitchen Tip: To give the most oomph to your frosting, color it using paste food coloring.
 This will help give it a nice vivid color without changing the consistency or taste.

-Step 1: Place one cake layer on a serving plate.
+Place one cake layer on a serving plate.
 Pipe a circle of white frosting around top edge of layer.
-If you don’t have a piping bag on hand, that’s OK; in a pinch you can snip a hole off the corner of a Ziploc baggie.
+If you don’t have a piping bag on hand, that’s OK; in a pinch you can snip a hole off the corner of a Ziplock baggie.

 Just be sure to pipe a thick line of frosting.
 It’s going to be the barrier that conceals the colored frosting inside.